Small-Group Discussions (online)

 - Resources for student access to computers

-The following workflow is meant as guidance for how you can facilitate small discussions within a classroom with a remote learning environment.
+The following workflow is meant as guidance for how you can facilitate small discussions within a classroom with an online learning environment.

 - Identify an engaging question or problem that has many potential responses.
 Try responding to the question yourself.

 - Select the desired approach and prepare the technology to facilitate the activity (ex.
-Create a shared Google Doc for each group or set up your Blackboard Collaborate Ultra session for the class.
+Create a shared Google Doc for each group or set up your Zoom session for the class or create a CanvasDiscussion for asynchronous discussion - make this a group discussion if small group discussion is desired over whole-class discussion).

 - Set up students into small groups.
 Consider limiting the group size to 2-3 students.
-The easiest way to do this in Blackboard Collaborate Ultra is to use the Random Assign feature.
-Identify the number of groups you want and it automatically populated students into them.
+The easiest way to do this in Zoom is to use the Random Assign feature.
+Identify the number of groups you want and it automatically populates students into them.
 You can also use Custom Assignment to create groups or use the Allow attendees to switch groups option.
-Note: Breakout groups are only available in sessions with 250 or fewer attendees.
-You can create up to 20 breakout rooms.
-There is no limit to the number of attendees you can put in each group.

 - Pose the question to the class.
 Determine the amount of time the discussion should last.